 It seems so cool, but the last thing anybody wants is their clinical trial data to be hacked and sold to the highest bidder.
-Over the years, cloud technology has drastically improved their security measures to reduce risk and improve trust.
+Over the years, cloud technology has drastically improved its security measures to reduce risk and improve trust.

-In fact, most people believe that data security with the cloud has surpassed the security of data hosted on site.
+In fact, most people believe that data security with the cloud has surpassed the security of data hosted on-site.